Pluginbase/sports-stats-plugin/README.md

-# to-do-list-plugin-no-auth
-A To do list chatgpt / AI plugin with no auth
+A Simple sports stats Plugin for chatgpt and other AI apps

 ### ai-plugin.json